tomlum/Talky/README.md

 `pipenv run python talk.py <corpus.txt> <age of saved network> <number of characters to generate (default: 100)> <variability (default: .5)>`

+Note: The indicator `...A<age>.h5` at the end of save files indicates the age of the save.

 # Tweaking Parameters
 To tweak the parameters of the network, check out params.py.